If You're New Here...

 Don’t book anything until you reach a Marker that says ‘It’s time to book a lesson’ in your online workbook.
 When you get that far, download and read the Lesson Guide for your Module and then come back here.

 You can view our schedule on the Google Calendar below.
-Please make sure to look at the Google Calendar first as lessons are either Online OR In-Person (anyone is welcome to book on either kind though) and some are ‘No Assessments’.
-Once you have a plan, scroll a little bit further to book the spaces you want via Shedul.
+Please make sure to look at the Google Calendar first as lessons are either Online OR In-Person and some are ‘No Assessments’ or ‘Assessments Only’.
+Once you have a plan, scroll a little bit further to book the spaces you want via Fresha.
 Do not attempt to book via the Google Calendar, it won’t work!

 Booking a Lesson?
-Any cancellation made within 72 hours of a Lesson will be charged a cancellation fee of $90.
-This covers the cost of you using a desk when you rebook the lesson.
+If you enrolled before September 2023, any cancellation made within 72 hours of a Lesson will be charged a cancellation fee of $90.
+This covers the cost of you using a space when you rebook the lesson.
 It is necessary because we run at very small class sizes.
 When you don’t turn up and then need to rebook that lesson, you have used 1/6th of our potential income twice, instead of the once that was covered in your Course Fees.
+For everyone else, lessons are non-refundable within 7 days of the scheduled booking.